vypivshiy/scrape-schema/README.md

 - Built top on [Parsel](https://github.com/scrapy/parsel)
 - re, css, xpath, jmespath, [chompjs](https://github.com/Nykakin/chompjs) features
 - [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface#Python) simulate original parsel.Selector API for easy to use.
+- decrease boilerplate code
 - Does not depend on the http client implementation, use any!
 - Python 3.8+ support
 - Reusability, code consistency
 - Dataclass-like structure
 - Partial support auto type-casting from annotations (str, int, float, bool, list, dict, Optional)
+- Codegen: you can use this module for generating code
 - Detailed logging process to make it easier to write a parser
 ____